 Dear Mr. Opalski:

 The Oregon Department of Environmental Quality is pleased to submit revisions to its state water quality standards adopted by the Oregon Environmental Quality Commission (EQC) on Dec.
 12, 2013.
 The EQC adopted revisions to the Toxics Substances Rule in Division 41 and corrected minor reference errors to the Groundwater Rules in Division 40 of the Oregon Administrative Rules (OAR) Chapter 340.
-In accordance with 33 USC 1313(c) of the Clean Water Act, DEQ is seeking EPA’s review and action on the revised water quality standards rules.
-The adopted rules and the associated water quality toxics criteria tables are attached to the Oregon Attorney General’s certification letter.
+In accordance with 33 USC 1313(c) of the Clean Water Act, DEQ is seeking EPA’s review and action on the submitted rule revisions.
+The adopted rule revisions and the associated water quality toxics criteria tables are attached to the Oregon Attorney General’s certification letter, shown in underling/strikeout format.

 The adopted revisions to Oregon’s Toxics Substances Rule address EPA’s Jan.
 31, 2013 disapproval of aquatic life criteria for 36 criteria associated with eleven pesticides and two freshwater criteria associated with selenium.
 DEQ added a sentence to the introductory paragraph in Table 30 to make it clearer that the pesticides associated with Footnote A have an alternate frequency and duration than the other toxic pollutants.
 This lack of clarity was the basis for EPA’s disapproval.
 DEQ also corrected the freshwater selenium criteria by multiplying the criteria magnitude by the appropriate conversion factors to express the criteria as dissolved.
 As part of the 2004 rulemaking, DEQ mistakenly left off these conversion factors.
 DEQ anticipates that both of these revisions will address EPA’s disapproval of pesticide and selenium criteria.

 The revised rules do not correct EPA’s disapproval of aquatic life freshwater criteria for aluminum, ammonia, cadmium (acute only), and copper.
 DEQ anticipates reviewing ammonia and copper criteria this year.
-Given EPA’s current literature and toxicity review of aluminum and cadmium criteria, DEQ will likely begin evaluating revisions to state criteria following any final EPA criteria recommendations.
+Given EPA’s current literature and toxicity review of aluminum and cadmium criteria, DEQ does not intend to evaluate revisions to state criteria until EPA finalizes their criteria recommendations.

 In addition to addressing EPA’s disapproval of pesticide and selenium criteria, DEQ also adopted the following revisions: